 Collaborative divorce works towards a holistic solution, one that looks past blame and focuses on an honest, fair solution for both parties.

-Your collaborative divorce team includes attorneys, a divorce coach, neutral financial advisor and a child specialist as needed.
+Your collaborative divorce team includes attorneys, a collaborative facilitator or divorce coach, neutral financial advisor and a child specialist as needed.
 This approach does not mean a higher cost.

 Collaborative divorce is an hourly rate service.